Benefits

 Clinical trials

 Double-blind, randomized, repeat-measure phase 2 crossover trial at Functional Food Centre, Oxford Brookes University.
 Three doses of mulberry-extract (Reducose® 5% DNJ — 125 mg, 250 mg, 500 mg) vs. placebo with 50 g maltodextrin in normoglycaemic healthy adults.
-(Lown, Fuller, Lightowler, Fraser, Gallagher, Stuart, Byrne 2017, PLoS One)
+(Lown, Fuller, Lightowler, Fraser, Gallagher, Stuart, PLoS One)

 37 normoglycaemic healthy adults aged 19-59, BMI 20-30 kg/m².
 Crossover design.